data2viz/play.data2viz.io/content/tutorials/03-colors.md

 ### Linear gradient

-A Linear gradient can be easily created using the `Colors.Gradient.linear()` builder.
+A Linear gradient is created using the `Colors.Gradient.linear()` builder.

  * `start`: starting point of the gradient
  * `end`: ending point of the gradient